 - What document archiving is and the different ways you can do it

-- how to find a secure document archiving company
+- How to pick a trustworthy document archiving service

 What is document archiving?

-Document archiving is securely storing information you no longer use on a regular basis.
+Document archiving is securely storing information you no longer use regularly.

 The two options for how to archive documents are as follows: